shadazam08/meesho-colone/README.md

 - HTML: Used for creating the structure and content of web pages.
 - CSS: Used for styling the website and enhancing its visual appearance.
 - JavaScript and ReactJs: Used for implementing interactive features and functionality.
--
+- Auth0: used for Login and Logout function

 ## Setup

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Harshitasanapathi004/Meesho-Clone.git`
+1. Clone the repository: `[git clone https://github.com/Harshitasanapathi004/Meesho-Clone.gi](https://github.com/shadazam08/meesho-colone.git)t`
 2. Navigate to the project directory: `cd Messho-Clone`
 3. Open the project in your preferred code editor.